Mazuh/Algs/tcc/README.md

 (doctored, member of IEEE societies about [Computational Intelligence](http://cis.ieee.org/) and [Systems, Man, and Cybernetics Society](http://www.ieeesmc.org/), IA researcher at [Ford](https://www.ford.com.br/)).

-This [report](./TCC.pdf) was my final work that earned me an IT Technician Degree, after the approval of an examining board in 2016/03/23 and right before I went to college.
+This [report](./TCC.pdf) was my final work that earned me an IT Technician Degree, after the approval of an examining board in 2016/03/23 and right before I've gone to college.